rafid29mehda/ECG-Knowledge-Distillation/CodeExp.md

   - Loss plot: Shows training and validation loss (should decrease).
   - Accuracy plot: Shows training and validation accuracy (should increase).
 - **What to expect**: A progress bar for 20 epochs (e.g., `Epoch 1/20 ... loss: 0.5000 - accuracy: 0.8000`) and two plots showing loss decreasing and accuracy increasing (e.g., validation accuracy >80%).
 - **What to do**: Run this cell after Step 4.
 Check the plots to ensure the model is learning (decreasing loss, increasing accuracy).
-If the accuracy is low (<70%), you can increase `epochs` to 30, but 20 is usually sufficient.
+If the accuracy is low (<70%), wecan increase `epochs` to 30, but 20 is usually sufficient.
 Then proceed to Step 6.

 ---